Krunal3909/Traffic-Sign-Recognition/README.md

 ### Streamlit App Output
 - Contains the App's final output

-### Class Names and Labels
-- Contains the signnames.csv file

 ### Result Excel
 - Conatins a exccel sheet having the results of our test results on random images from the internet
 - Also contains the accuracy of our model on unseen data
 - Accuracy on unseen data : 79.06%

 ### Model
 Contains the saved keras model named
 - ###### Traffic_sign_classifier_CNN.hdf5